Orwell Astronomical Society (Ipswich)

 Saturday was dry but suffered from increasing amounts of cloud.
 Dense cloud during the evening prevented the operation of telescopes on the balconies and playing field.
 We opened the observatory dome to allow visitors to look through the Tomline Refractor at the Butt and Oyster pub across the River Gipping, but had to close up when the forecast rain arrived at 8.30pm.
 Nonetheless, 103 visitors arrived (one more than on the previous evening) and were shown the observatory and telescopes.

 All in all, the weekend was very successful.
-Two visitors joined OASI and several aim to attend the next meeting of OASI@Newbourne to find out more about the Society.
+Two visitors joined OASI and several aim to attend our next meeting at Newbourne to find out more about the Society.

 I would like to thank all members of OASI who help to make the weekend such a success.